mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 ### Template

-You can whether to choose if applying the same pattern used in plugin (by setting the environment variables) or by passing your custom functions directly to the `startCustom` method.
+You can choose to apply the same pattern used in plugin (by setting the environment variables) or to pass your custom functions directly to the `startCustom` method.

 ```js title="index.js" {6-7} showLineNumbers
 const resolvedOnStop = singleViewCreator.startCustom({